wmpowell8/pygame-tetrominoes/README.md

 pygame-tetrominoes
 ==

 Pygame tetromino game I poured plenty of hours into.
 Intended to one day be ported to the HP Prime Graphing Calculator, but this idea has been set aside (for now).
-Unfortunately it was intended to run at a solid 60 FPS like it does locally on my PC and the browser makes it extremely laggy, so things are incredibly slow.

 As for why everything's in Russian...
 I wasn't able to get other languages to load via JSON.
 I used Google Translate to create all this Russian text for the game as I do not know the language.
 Why is the default language Russian?
 The original concept for the game was invented in Russia, and I wanted it to feel more traditional at first.